timoteodomingos/lensa/README.md

+View the map: (link)

+### PIPELINE

+1. `01_load_brreg.py` — Load all companies from the Brreg dataset into DuckDB
+2. `02_guess_website.py` — Search each company via DDGS, feed the top 20 results to an LLM, and return the most likely website with a confidence score
+3. `03_scrape_website.py` — Scrape the homepage and about page if present
+4. `04_generate_summary.py` — Generate a company summary from the scraped content and filter out false positives
+5. `05_generate_embeddings.py` — Generate vector embeddings from the summaries
+6. `06_reduce_dimensions.py` — Reduce embeddings to x,y coordinates using UMAP
+7. `07_find_clusters.py` — Assign clusters and generate cluster labels
+8. `08_get_financial_data.py` — Fetch financial data for each company from the Brreg API

+---

 I wanted to start off this README by explaining how I came across the brreg dataset (Norwegian chamber of commerce) and thought, *'wouldn't it be really cool if we could create a map where similar companies end up close to each other?'* - and how I then found out vector embeddings were the right tool for the job...
 But I would be lying: it happend exactly the other way around.